Aghasemian/OptimalLinkPrediction/README.md

 <img src ="Images/OptimalLinkPrediction_logo.png" width=700><br>
 </p>

-<p align="justify">This page is a companion for our paper on optimal link prediction, written by <a href = "https://aghasemian.github.io">Amir Ghasemian</a>, <a href = "https://homahm.github.io">Homa Hosseinmardi</a>, <a href = "https://www.isi.edu/people/galstyan/about">Aram Galstyan</a>, <a href = "http://www.people.fas.harvard.edu/~airoldi/">Edoardo Airoldi</a>, and <a href="http://santafe.edu/~aaronc/">Aaron Clauset</a>. (arXiv:...).
+<p align="justify">This page is a companion for the <a href="https://arxiv.org/abs/" target="_blank">paper</a>
+<br><b>Amir Ghasemian</b>, Homa Hosseinmardi, Aram Galstyan, Edoardo M. Airoldi and Aaron Clauset
+<br><b>"Stacking Models for Nearly Optimal Link Prediction in Complex Networks", Preprint, arxiv:0000.0000 (2019)</b></a>
+<br>on optimal link prediction.
 Here, we provide (i) a reference set of networks as a benchmark for link prediction (Fig. S1 of the paper), (ii) the necessary code to generate 42 topological features for each network (Table S1 of the paper), and (iii) a useful stacking method to combine these topological features to be used in link prediction.</p>

 <p align="center">
 <img src ="Images/Fig_S1.png" width=700><br>